 You don’t always need a workout bench to hit your chest effectively; you can do it with dumbbells only.

-The dumbbells allow you to train your chest from various angles and will help you build muscular and defined pecs at home without a gym bench.
+The dumbbells allow you to train your chest from various angles and will help you build muscular and defined pecs at home without a workout bench.

-In this article, I’ve outlined as many as sixteen dumbbell chest exercises that require no bench.
+In this article, I’ll show you the following dumbbell chest exercises that require no bench.
 You can do them while lying on the floor or standing upright.

-The combination of lying and standing dumbbell chest exercises will allow you to effectively target the upper, middle, and lower chest and help you build solid and sculpted pecs.
+The combination of lying and standing and single-arm and dual-arm dumbbell chest exercises will allow you to effectively target the upper, middle, and lower chest and help you build strong pecs with dumbbells only.

 1. Dumbbell Floor Press